Zydak/Vulkan-Path-Tracer/README.md

 - Roughness factor on metallic surface ranging from 0 to 1.
 ![metalRoughness](./Gallery/materialShowcase/metalRoughness.png)

 - Specular Strength factor ranging from 0 to 1.
-Changes the strength of specular highlights on specular surfaces.
+Changes the strength of specular highlights on dielectric surfaces.
 ![specular](./Gallery/materialShowcase/specular.png)

 - Roughness factor on dielectric surface ranging from 0 to 1.